Overview

 If you have enabled FacetWP’s a11y setting in Settings > FacetWP > Settings, the “page numbers” Pager facet type will have three aria-label attributes in its code: “Go to page #”, “Go to next page” and “Go to previous page”.

-These aria labels can be translated with the internationalization function __(), or with the WordPress gettext filter.
+You can also use the WordPress gettext filter.
 The following example translates them to Dutch:

 How to use custom PHP code?